 All Children's Center staff members support the philosophy of the Center.
 Upon hire, they are required to submit a Pennsylvania Child Abuse History Clearance, PA State Police Criminal Record Check and FBI Fingerprinting.
 They also must have a bi-annual physical and once upon hire test for TB.
-Annually, all staff members complete 20 hours of training, Bloodborne Pathogens Training, Recognizing and Reporting Child Abuse: Mandated and Permissive Reporting in PA and follow diapering and hand-washing guidelines.
-Please refer to our website for more detailed information regarding classroom teachers.
+Annually, all staff members complete 20 hours of training, Bloodborne Pathogens Training, and a variety of other training requirements through